Drug & Alcohol Rehab: What to Expect In Rehab

 What you will learn:

-Understand the difference of inpatient vs outpatient addiction treatment.
+The difference between inpatient vs outpatient addiction treatment

 What is Rehab?